Fivell/policies/source/sections/09-configuration_management_policy.md

 # 9. Configuration Management Policy

-Datica standardizes and automates configuration management through the use of Chef/Salt scripts as well as documentation of all changes to production systems and networks.
-Chef and Salt automatically configure all Datica systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.
+Versionista standardizes and automates configuration management through the use of Chef/Salt scripts as well as documentation of all changes to production systems and networks.
+Chef and Salt automatically configure all Versionista systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.

 ## 9.1 Applicable Standards